CallumMH-dev/CallumMH-dev/README.md

 mainly abstracting functions for the sake of abstraction and encapsulation (commonly known as indirection) and trying to keep functions small by splitting parts up leading to even more abstraction.

-resulting in programs nowadays being slow and/or broken on production, this has even affected the games industry where performance-critical code is a must, it wasn't even that long ago that when a game released that was it, you had to try your very best.
+Resulting in programs nowadays being slow and/or broken on production, this has even affected the games industry where performance-critical code is a must, it wasn't even that long ago that when a game released that was it, you had to try your very best.

 Nowadays we have day one patches because a feature broke or there was some gamebreaking bug leading to RCE attacks ON RELEASE.